ArcaneEngineer/ECS-tutorials/part5.md

 }
 ```

-I take that back -- this is more than knotty, it's horrific code.
+OK, it is more than knotty, it's horrific.
 Why?

 - We are mixing the rendering of numerous types of entities by using nested `if-else` blocks.
 At best, if we insist on using conditionals inside this function, it should be a flat `switch` statement without nesting.
 - Our code uses `if (e < TANKS_COUNT)` then it is a tank, `else` it is a bullet.
 This means we are relying on specific ranges in our entity-components arrays to decide what type an entity is.
 - We are checking `.isActive`, which should now be the job of `processComponents()` via its call to `systemDependenciesMetByEntity()`.

-So let's convert our render from one monolithic function into numerous small systems, one per component type being rendered.
+So let's convert our render from one messy, monolithic function into numerous small and clean systems, one per component type being rendered.

-Start by deleting `renderEntities()` entirely.
+Start by deleting the old `renderEntities()` entirely.
 Our new systems will replace it.

 #### Bullets rendering system